Yoon Research Group

 Department of Geological Sciences, University of Florida

-We research fluid flow and reactive transport in geologic systems, focusing on the complex interactions between geologic structures, flow dynamics, solute transport, geochemical reactions, and microbial processes.
-Our goal is to deepen our understanding of how these interconnected processes influence the environment, shape ecosystems, and affect water and energy resources.
+We research fluid flow and reactive transport in geologic systems, with an emphasis on the coupled interactions between geologic structure, fluid flow dynamics, solute transport, geochemical reactions, and microbial processes.
+Our research aims to advance understanding of how these interconnected processes regulate environment, shape ecosystems, and affect water and energy resources.

 Geofluids Lab focuses on utilizing experimental methods to investigate biogeochemical processes within hydrogeologic systems at the micro-scale.
 This lab is equipped with instruments for microfluidic experiments and particle image velocimetry, enabling us to directly observe these processes in detail.